 Steam oven brownies, done and dusted in 12 minutes

-I’m not even sure I need to add anything about these brownies apart from that headline.
+I’m not sure I need to add anything about these brownies apart from that headline.
 I hope it’s enough to send you off to the kitchen right now.
-Because I can’t help myself though, how’s this: brown butter.
+But because I can’t help myself, how’s this: brown butter.
 And salted peanut butter frosting.

-In truth, preparing the batter and doing the frosting is going to take you over the 12 minute window, but these fudgy, dark and delectable brownies are still VERY fast.
-They also do well without the frosting, so you can skip that if time is critical and just dust with a little cocoa or powdered sugar.
+In truth, preparing the batter and the frosting is going to take you over the 12 minute mark, but these fudgy, dark and delectable brownies are still VERY fast.
+They do well without the frosting, so skip that if time is critical and dust with a little cocoa or powdered sugar.

 Get the recipe for 12 Minute Steam Oven Brownies with Salted Peanut Butter Frosting.